zackradisic/aussieplusplus/README.md

 I RECKON x IS A WALKABOUT FROM [0, 100) <
 	GIMME x;
 >

+I RECKON x IS A WALKABOUT FROM [0, 999999] <
+	YA RECKON x > 1000 ?
+MATE FUCK THIS;
+>
 ```

-While loops are similar to what you would find in other languages, except that the loop only executes if the condition is false.
+While loops are similar to those you would find in other languages, except that the loop only executes if the condition is false.

 ```
 // OI MATE, PAY ATTENTION!
-THIS LOOP STOPS WHEN I'VE WALKED 3 KM!
+THIS LOOP STOPS WHEN I'VE WALKED OVER 3 KM!

 I RECKON kmWalked = 0;
 I RECKON I'LL HAVE A WALKABOUT UNTIL (kmWalked > 3) <